 The Citadel star finished his career as all-time leading rushing quarterback in Division I-AA (now Football Championship Subdivision).
 He guided the Bulldogs to a Southern Conference championship and a tie for No. 1 in the final I-AA poll in 1992.
 During his career, the two-time team captain engineered upsets over Navy, USC, Arkansas and Army (twice).

-The star quarterback at Spartanburg High became a two-time ACC Player of the Year and two-time Academic All-American at Clemson.
-He played in the NFL (1975-78) for the Kansas City Chiefs, Los Angeles Rams and Chicago Bears.
+The star quarterback at Spartanburg High, Steve Fuller played at Clemson (1975-78) and enjoyed an eight-year NFL career with the Kansas City Chiefs (1979-82), Los Angeles Rams (1983) and Chicago Bears (1984-86).
 He was a member of the Bears’ 1985 Super Bowl-winning team and participated in the famed “Super Bowl Shuffle” video.

 A football and track star at USC (1959-62), Gambrell twice made the All-ACC (1961-62) list.
 In football, he compiled 2,300 all-purpose yards over three seasons, and in track, he recorded a 23-foot-plus broad jump.
 The Athens, Ga., native later played 12 seasons as an NFL wide receiver for the St. Louis Cardinals and Detroit Lions.

 Clemson’s placekicker during the 1989 and 1990 seasons, Chris Gardocki earned second-team All-America honors as a junior and third-team recognition as a sophomore.